Universal Health (UHT) Dividend Report

 Management Team

-Universal Health Realty Income Trust (UHT) is led by a stable, experienced team that has been at the company’s core for decades.
+Universal Health Realty Income Trust is led by a stable, experienced team that has been at the company’s core for decades.
 At the top is Alan B. Miller, who has served as Chairman of the Board, President, and Chief Executive Officer since UHT was established in 1986.
 Miller also founded Universal Health Services (UHS), one of the country’s leading hospital operators, which provides additional depth and perspective to UHT’s healthcare focus.

 Alongside him is Charles F. Boyle, the Senior Vice President and Chief Financial Officer.
 Boyle has been with the trust since the early ’90s and took on the CFO role in 2003.
 His financial leadership has helped maintain consistency in reporting and capital allocation through various market cycles.